Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 This relationship establishes the direct mathematical connection between harvested piezoelectric energy, capacitor storage capacity, and the propulsion capability of the robotic fish.

+---

+---

+# Research Position

+PiRo does not propose a new piezoelectric material, actuator, propulsion mechanism, or claim fully battery-free underwater propulsion using current technology.

+Instead, PiRo investigates a **systems-level underwater power architecture** that integrates ambient mechanical energy harvesting, staged energy storage, power conditioning, and quantitative engineering analysis to evaluate whether harvested energy can realistically supplement the onboard power system of autonomous underwater robots.

+Rather than attempting to replace conventional batteries, PiRo explores how environmental mechanical energy may reduce net battery energy consumption and contribute toward longer-duration underwater operation while remaining consistent with the known physical limitations of present-day piezoelectric harvesting technology.

+The project therefore serves as an engineering framework that can evolve alongside future advances in smart materials, power electronics, ultra-low-power underwater robotics, and next-generation energy harvesting technologies.

+---

 ## Status